Anton Günther: Biography

 Anton Günther was born the eldest son of devout Catholic parents at Lindenau (now part of Cvikov) in Bohemia.
 His father was a blacksmith.
 From 1796 to 1800 he attended the monastic school of the Piarists at Haide and from 1800 to 1803 the gymnasium of Leitmeritz.
 Subsequently he studied philosophy and jurisprudence at Prague, where he studied under, among others, Bernard Bolzano, and paid his way by assisting the teachers.
 After completing these studies he became a tutor in the household of Prince Bretzenheim.

 Günther's religious views had been shaken during the years of his student life by his study of the modern systems of philosophy (Kant, Johann Gottlieb Fichte, Jacobi and Friedrich Wilhelm Joseph Schelling); but his removal in 1810 to Brünn (Brno) near Vienna with the prince's family brought him under the influence of the parish priest of this place, named Korn, and particularly of Saint Clement Mary Hofbauer, and restored him to firm Catholic convictions.
 He then took up the study of theology, first at Vienna and afterwards at Raab (Győr) in Hungary.

 From 1818 Günther was active in the world of letters as contributor to the "Viennese Literary Chronicle" (Wiener Jahrbücher der Literatur).
 In 1820 he was ordained to the priesthood.
 In 1822 he entered the Jesuit novitiate at Starawicz in Galicia, but left it in 1824 due to poor health and differences with the Jesuits.
 For the rest of his life he resided at Vienna as a private ecclesiastic.
 In 1828 began to appear the series of works in which he expounded his system of philosophy and speculative theology.
 He wrote extensively, tutored, and served as a chaplain at the court church.
 He spent most of his life in the city as a reclusive scholar, supported primarily by an annual stipend from a noble patron.
 Much of his time he spent reviewing literary, philosophical, and theological works, but it did not pay well.

 Günther was well-respected. in 1847 he was offered a canonry at St. Stephen's Cathedral.
-In 1849, he received an honorary doctorate in theology from Charles-Ferdinand University in Prague, and in 1852 one from the University of Munich.
+In 1849, he received an honorary doctorate in theology from Charles-Ferdinand University in Prague, and in 1852 one from the Ludwig-Maximilians-Universität München.
 Until 1848 occupied a position in that city as a member of the State Board of Book Censorship.
 He died in Vienna.